rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 <span class="caption">Listing 20-25: Shut down the server after serving two
 requests by exiting the loop</span>

-Only serving two requests isn't behavior you'd like a production web server to have, but this will let us see the graceful shutdown and cleanup working since we won't be stopping the server with `CTRL-C`.
+Only serving two requests isn’t behavior you’d like a production web server to have, but this will let us see the graceful shutdown and cleanup working since we won’t be stopping the server with `CTRL-C`.

-We've added a `counter` variable that we'll increment every time we receive an incoming TCP stream.
-If that counter reaches 2, we'll stop serving requests and instead break out of the `for` loop.
-The `ThreadPool` will go out of scope at the end of `main`, and we'll see the `drop` implementation run.
+We’ve added a `counter` variable that we’ll increment every time we receive an incoming TCP stream.
+If that counter reaches 2, we’ll stop serving requests and instead break out of the `for` loop.
+The `ThreadPool` will go out of scope at the end of `main`, and we’ll see the `drop` implementation run.

 Start the server with `cargo run`, and make three requests.
 The third request should error, and in your terminal you should see output that looks like: